cw: violence, blades, persecution, body control, body horror

 She scans her area for any pulses.
 Nothing.
 If her sister Andros have it together, they won’t have anything that would pulse off any radar.

-She’ll need to dodge Recyclers, and she doesn’t have a cloaker.
+She’ll need to dodge Recyclers, and she doesn’t have a cloak-veil.
 The old ways.
-The ways of the Nervos.
-How her sister Andros existed in a state without armata.
+The ways of Nervosa.
+How her sister Andros existed in a state without Armata.
 Almost, she thinks, a virginity.

 The old ways are the shadows, because under their augments, the Recyclers are still humans.
 Still Patrons at the core.
 If they need to see in shadow they need to activate optics, which takes a moment.
 A moment or longer depending on how they’ve wired themselves.
 If they had the foresight to implant processing tek near their eyes...

 A strange, she thinks, duality.
 Something unreal.
 Which means a ghost.
-As she stealths against the wall, her limbs oblique shapes without light to reflect, the ghost is a context.
+As she goes silent against the wall, her limbs oblique shapes without light to reflect, the ghost is a context.
 Right now her context feels safer, and her algorithms hum.

 A ghost will promise you all you need.